 1 cup + 2 Tablespoons all-purpose flour

-Place in the stand mixer bowl with the paddle attachment.
+Place in the bowl of a stand mixer bowl with the paddle attachment.
 Set aside to cool for 5 minutes.
 You may turn on the mixer to mix the dough to release some heat and help it cool down.
 By the end of the 5 minutes, it should still be warm to the touch.
-With the mixer on medium speed, beat one egg at a time until fully combined.
+With the mixer on medium speed, beat one large egg at a time until fully combined.

 With the mixer on medium speed, beat one egg at a time until fully combined.
 By the last egg, the dough will become smooth, shiny, sticky and thick.

-4 large eggs
+4 large whole eggs

 Use a black permanent marker and a small cup about 3-inches in diameter, to draw 13 circles on a large sheet of parchment paper.
+Then place a sheet on top of that.

-Fry the donuts.
+Fry the donuts

 Gently place three donuts into the oil at a time, leaving space for them to puff up and move around.
 The oil should bubble immediately when you place the donuts.

-If it doesn't it's not hot enough.
-If the donuts immediately turn brown, the oil is too hot.
-After 10 seconds, the parchment paper will separate from the donut.
-Use tongs to safely remove the paper from the pot.
+Set a timer for 2-3 minutes on each side.
 Remove the donuts from the oil using a slotted spoon and place on the wire rack.
 Repeat until you have no more donuts.

-Combine the glaze ingredients together and whisk until smooth.
+Combine the simple glaze ingredients together and whisk until smooth.
 While the donuts are still warm, dip the tops only in glaze and set aside on the rack to drip any excess off.

 The provided nutritional value above is an estimate per serving.
 100% accuracy is not guarenteed.
 Please see Nutrition Information Disclaimer in our Privacy Policy.